genesiscommunitysuccess/docs/docs/04_web/05_micro-front-ends/04_foundation-entity-management/04_foundation-entity-management.md

 }
 ```

 2. Import and declare the class in the page of the class where you wish to use the Profile Manager.
-Then add the profile management into the template html where required:
+Then add the profile management into the template HTML where required:
 ```javascript
 // Import
 import { Profiles } from '@genesislcap/foundation-entity-management';